Learn what exactly it is, how to start and how it works.

 Bitcoin futures trading timeline and history

-2014.
+- 2014.
 Large cryptocurrency trading platforms, including Bitfinex and BitMEX are founded to start facilitating cryptocurrency trading.
-Bitcoin futures start being widely traded, alongside many other cryptocurrencies.
+Bitcoin futures and CFD's start being traded, alongside many other cryptocurrencies.

 What does bitcoin futures trading mean for the price of bitcoin?